LoginRadius/engineering-portal/GUIDELINES.md

    ```

-7. As discussed above, while submitting the pull request, you need to mention the **author details** in the pull request description.
-The format should be as below.
+7. As discussed above, you shall add the **author details** in `/content/author.yaml`.
+The format should be as follows:

    - **id (required)**: The name of the author, it should be the same as the name in the meta tags of the blog.
-   - **bio (optional)**: A short, meaningful intro about you.
+   - **bio (required)**: A short, meaningful intro about you that instills trust and confidence.
    - **social profiles (optional)**: You need to mention the id of your social profiles; supported social profiles will be GitHub, StackOverflow, LinkedIn, medium, twitter.
      Note: For StackOverflow, you need to add your id, which is in **number**, for eg: `https://stackoverflow.com/users/5688477/modi-mohammed` for this URL id will be `5688477`.

-   This is an example of the author info
+   This is an example of the author details:

    ```
    id: Jon Doe